Michigan Wolverines men's basketball: Beilein era (2007–19)

-The 2013–14 team had another strong season, winning Michigan's first outright Big Ten championship since 1986 and advancing to the Elite Eight of the NCAA tournament, where it lost to Kentucky 75–72.
-With the departure of several key players to NBA draft and graduation, the 2014–15 team ended the season with a 16–16 record and a quarterfinals appearance at the Big Ten tournament but did not make the NCAA Tournament.
+The 2013–14 team had another strong season, winning Michigan's first outright Big Ten championship since 1986 and advancing to the Elite Eight of the 2014 NCAA tournament, where it lost to Kentucky 75–72.
+With the departure of several key players to NBA draft, as well as injuries to Caris LeVert and Derrick Walton, the 2014–15 team ended the season with a 16–16 record and a quarterfinals appearance at the Big Ten tournament, but did not make the 2015 NCAA tournament.
 Despite several injuries before and during the season, the 2015–16 team compiled a 23–13 record and made it to the semifinals of the Big Ten tournament.
-The team also qualified as a First Four for the NCAA Tournament but eventually lost at the Round of 64.
+The team also qualified as a First Four team for the 2016 NCAA tournament, but eventually lost in the round of 64.

-During the 2016–17 season, Beilein became the winningest coach in school history, passing Johnny Orr with his 210th win, 75–55 over Illinois on March 9 in the opening round of the 2017 Big Ten tournament.
-Michigan went on to win the tournament, its first since the vacated 1998 title, winning four games in four days as the #8 seed and capping it off with a 71–56 championship victory over Wisconsin.
-It was the first time that a #8 seed had won the Big Ten tournament.
+During the 2016–17 season, Beilein became the winningest coach in school history, passing Johnny Orr with his 210th win on March 9, with a 75–55 win over Illinois in the opening round of the 2017 Big Ten tournament.
+Michigan went on to win the tournament, its first since the vacated 1998 title, winning four games in four days as the No. 8 seed and capping it off with a 71–56 championship victory over Wisconsin.
+It was the first time that a No. 8 seed had won the Big Ten tournament.
+Michigan made the 2017 NCAA tournament as a No. 7 seed, defeating Oklahoma State and Louisville to advance to the Sweet Sixteen.
+Michigan went on to lose to Oregon in the round and finished the season with a 26-12 record.